fathimakm/learn_sop_cors_csrf_with_me/README.md

 ## flaws in CSRF token validation

-1. Some application correctly validates the token when the request uses POST method but not when GET method is used.(so attacker might replace post with GET method to bypass validation)
+1. Some application correctly validates the CSRF token when the request uses POST method but not when GET method is used.(so attacker might replace post with GET method to bypass validation)

 2. Some application correctly validates the token when it is present but not if token is missing or removed.(so attacker can just remove the csrf token and attack)

 3. CSRF token is not tied to the user session
 (checks if the csfr token is correct but doesn't check if the csrf belongs to the respective user. so attacker can use a completely different csrf token to attack a user since the token is not tied to the user's session cookie)

+4. CSRF token is tied to a non-session cookie  `non-session cookie (csrfKey)`

+- there are two cookies present beacuse the application uses different frameworks and has different function

+- ( some application tie session cookie to csrf key, but sometimes csrf key and csrf token is not tied to the correct session cookie > so if we attach another csrf key and csrf token and try to manipulate > it would work)

+- first check if csrf token is tied to csrf key > by submitting invalid crsf token > or > submit a valid csrf token of another user
+- submit valid csrf token and csrf key of another user

+5. Double submit defense

+- both csrf token and csrf key is send to the server and only if both are same , the request is accepted

+- This is used in stateless aplication, where application don't store any session state or session cookies in the backend (applications that use jaw token)
+- the value of csrf token and csrf key doesn't matter , it can be anything > but both have to be the same